-Fig. 16 shows that the T_A-T_G metric also explains the difference between the two climatological-SST simulations.
-The difference in T_A-T_G between the HadISST and the Reynolds climatological-SST is roughly 0.15 °.
-Based on the linear fit, this gives $7.8 \times 0.15 \approx 1.2$ hurricane/year increase, which is consistent with the simulated difference (~ 1.5 hurricane/year) between the two climatological-SST simulations.
+$7.8 \times 0.15 \approx 1.2$ hurricanes per year increase, which is consistent with the simulated difference (~1.5 hurricanes per year) between the two climatological-SST simulations.
 This level of sensitivity is also consistent with a recent observational study by Saunders and Lea (2008).

-The hurricane frequency response to 21st century SST projections is shown for other basins in Fig. 17.
-The atmospheric model shows an increase in frequency over the East Pacific from three of the four projections, including from the ensemble mean SST anomalies.
-In three of the projections, the SSTs that generate a decrease in the Atlantic show an increase in the East Pacific, and vice versa, consistent with the negative correlation on ENSO time scales (an exception is the ECHAM5 SST anomalies for which the model suggests an increase in both the Atlantic and East Pacific).
-In the West Pacific, the ensemble mean SST anomalies show a decrease in activity, as does the ECHAM5 SSTs, with the other two SST's generating relatively small changes.
-For the North Indian Ocean, CM2.1 and ECHAM5 SST anomalies tend to produce decreased activity while HADCM3 tend to give the opposite response.
-The results of North Indian Ocean show much larger error bars partly due to there being fewer hurricanes over this basin.
-The increase of hurricane activity over the East Pacific and the North Atlantic and the decrease of activity over West Pacific and North Indian for the ECHAM5 results are consistent with Bengtsson et al. (2007b).
+The hurricane frequency response to twenty-first century SST projections is shown for other basins in Fig. 17.
+The atmospheric model shows an increase in frequency over the east Pacific from three of the four projections, including from the ensemble-mean SST anomalies.
+In three of the projections, the SSTs that generate a decrease in the Atlantic show an increase in the east Pacific, and vice versa, consistent with the negative correlation on ENSO time scales (an exception is the ECHAM5 SST anomalies for which the model suggests an increase in both the Atlantic and east Pacific).
+In the west Pacific, the ensemble-mean SST anomalies show a decrease in activity, as does the ECHAM5 SSTs, with the other two SSTs generating relatively small changes.
+For the North Indian Ocean, CM2.1 and ECHAM5 SST anomalies tend to produce decreased activity while HadCM3 tend to give the opposite response.
+The results of North Indian Ocean show much larger error bars partly because of there being fewer hurricanes over this basin.
+The increase of hurricane activity over the east Pacific and the North Atlantic and the decrease of activity over west Pacific and North Indian Ocean for the ECHAM5 results are consistent with Bengtsson et al. (2007b).

 The changes in the Southern Hemisphere are more consistent across the anomaly experiments.
-Fig. 17g shows roughly similar magnitude (~25%) of decreased activities among the experiments despite some variations in the partitions of the change into different southern ocean basins (Fig. 17e-f).
-The relatively larger warming of the SSTs in the Northern as compared to the Southern Hemisphere tropics/subtropics, resulting in a more stable atmosphere in the south, is a plausible cause for this consistent reduction in activity.
+Figure 17g shows roughly similar magnitude (i.e., $\sim 25\%$) of decreased activities among the experiments despite some variations in the partitions of the change into different Southern Ocean basins (Figs. 17e,f).
+The relatively larger warming of the SSTs in the Northern Hemisphere as compared to the Southern Hemisphere tropics/ subtropics, resulting in a more stable atmosphere in the south, is a plausible cause for this consistent reduction in activity.

 While there is overall consistency between the two sets of climate change experiments, it appears that some of the details of the basin-wide change of hurricane frequency might also depend on the choice of the control simulation.
-For example, the response of South Pacific for the ENSEMBLE and CM2.1 anomalies, the response of Atlantic for the CM2.1 anomalies and the response of East Pacific for the HADCM3 anomalies show differences in magnitude when the control experiment is chosen differently.
+For example, the response of South Pacific for the multimodel ensemble-mean and CM2.1 anomalies, the response of Atlantic for the CM2.1 anomalies and the response of East Pacific for the HadCM3 anomalies show differences in magnitude when the control experiment is chosen differently.